agehaumi/well./README.md

 ## well, ~~we're here~~
 ~~finding that footing.~~

->it is what it is.
+	it is what it is.

 in time,

-no rush,
+no rush.

->you're here
+	you're here

 <strong>don't make your world so small.</strong>